brian32768/docker-flexlm/README.md

 more ArcGIS seats for less money!)

 Do you want to run the ArcGIS license manager inside a Docker?

-My goal in this project has been to get a monitor running (just a Web page so far).
+''Update: someone finally tried this and gave up on it.
+Caveat Emptor.
+Based on reported experiences I run my actual license manager in a virtual machine on Linux, but not in a Docker container.''

 The current version has some support for running the license manager but I am not currently in a position to test it.

-It does this using a small app written in Python running as a service.
+The monitor is a small app written in Python running as a service.
-The Python script needs to query the license manager and it does that using the "lmutil" command line utility.
+The Python script needs to query the license manager and it does that using the "lmutil" command line utility that is included in the Esri download for the license manager.

 I originally wrote the python services to run only in a Docker container but now I have it working outside Docker as long as the host machine